 Don't forget about baking!
 Before the advent of specialty flours with self-rising properties added, baking soda was and still is a staple for breads, cookies, and cakes.

 The best thing about baking soda is its price.
 It is very affordable.
 Yet where you purchase it is important.
 If you find it in the laundry aisle, you will pay double.
-If you spot it in the checkout lane in the dreaded “impulse buys,” you are looking at triple the price for the same size box.
-Pick it up in the baking aisle, and you will enjoy savings of a 16-ounce box for only $.63.
+If you spot it in the checkout lane in the dreaded "impulse buys," you are looking at triple the price for the same size box.
+Pick it up in the baking aisle, and you will enjoy a savings.